MicrosoftDocs/visualstudio-docs/docs/ide/reference/convert-for-loop-to-foreach.md

 Reasons you might want to convert a [for](/dotnet/csharp/language-reference/keywords/for) loop to a [foreach](/dotnet/csharp/language-reference/keywords/foreach-in) statement include:

-- You don't use the iteration count variable inside the loop except as in index to access the item.
+- You don't use the iteration count variable inside the loop except as an index to access the item.

 - You want to simplify your code and reduce the likelihood of logic errors in the initializer, condition, and iterations statements.